Surrogacy: Outcomes

-Among gestational surrogacy arrangements, between 19–33% of gestational surrogates will successfully become pregnant from an embryo transfer.
-Of these cases, 30–70% will successfully allow the intended parent(s) to become parent(s) of the resulting child.
+Among gestational surrogacy arrangements, between 19–33% of gestational carriers will successfully become pregnant from an embryo transfer.
+Of these cases, 30–70% will result in live birth.

 For surrogate pregnancies where only one child is born, the preterm birth rate in surrogacy is marginally lower than babies born from standard IVF (11.5% vs 14%).
-Babies born from surrogacy also have similar average gestational age as infants born through in vitro fertilization and oocyte donation; approximately weeks.
+Both of these rates are higher than the global average.
+Babies born from surrogacy also have similar average gestational age as infants born through in vitro fertilization and oocyte donation, at approximately 37 weeks.
 Preterm birth rate was higher for surrogate twin pregnancies compared to single births.
 There are fewer babies with low birth weight when born through surrogacy compared to those born through in vitro fertilization but both methods have similar rates of birth defects.